-The charts below are the same labeling as chart 1 above.
+The charts below are the same labelling as chart 1 above.
 The Y axis is the numerical ratings, the X axis is the number of people who gave each rating.
 Again, 10 is “strongly agree” and 1 is “strongly disagree”.

 Here are the “charts” shown as tables

 This is so I can show the weighted averages.

 The phrase “link building” doesn’t have a universally accepted meaning.
-Some strongly feel content creation is tightly coupled to (even part of) link building, others strongly disagree.
+Some strongly feel content creation is tightly coupled to (even part of) link building, while others strongly disagree.

-Based on comments received, there is a general consensus that link building is about relationship building.
+Based on the comments received, there is a general consensus that link-building is about relationship-building.

 Everyone agrees quality content supports link building, independent of how tightly coupled you think content generation and link building are.

 SEOs supporting brands have a more positive or optimistic perspective on the idea that “link building is everything”.

 A thank you to the people who filled out the survey